tranhelen/tranhelen/_posts/2014-12-08-deliberate-practice.md

 While I mainly shy away from looking at formal education for guidance, I think there is an important model worth mentioning.
 In most commonwealth countries or in Europe, you can continue past your post-graduate to obtain your master’s degree.
 This degree is anywhere from one to six years of formal study of a particular topic.

-If you are in the design field (especially one that is UX-focused) it is a pretty big rarity to have a Masters of Arts.
-The knowledge acquired in a formal educational setting can seem impractical, given that these programs focus on academics rather than hands-on experience.
+If you are in the design field (especially one which is UX-focused) it is a pretty big rarity to have a Masters of Arts.
+The knowledge acquired in a formal educational setting can seem impractical, given these programs focus on academics rather than hands-on experience.

 Our Director of Design at Shopify, Verne Ho, has written about the idea of a [Design Thesis](https://medium.com/@verneho/the-design-thesis-63c5a7bfed02), which is very similar to a thesis program you would typically be in while obtaining your Master’s degree.
 You can think of this as another way of looking at deliberate practice.
 You find a track to devote yourself to (just start with something you like) and deliberately “practice” it until you have exhausted your resources.